n3mo/jsan-chicken/README.md

-# json2csv
+# jsan
-Convert (and subset) json files to csv from the command line
+The JSON Swiss Army kNife.
+Convert, subset, repurpose, and otherwise extract information in JSON streams/files from the command line

-`json2csv` converts a json stream (from file or standard input) to a comma separated values (csv) file.
-Conversion is fast and does not consume memory, allowing for conversion of arbitrarily large json files.
-Data fields can optionally be filtered during conversion so that only desired fields are retained in the resulting csv file.
+`jsan` provides extraction of data from JSON streams (from file or standard input) and returns (to file or standard output) the result in user-customizable format.
+A common application is to convert JSON-encoded data into comma separated values (CSV) format.
+Conversion is fast and does not consume memory, allowing for conversion of arbitrarily large (or endlessly streaming) JSON files.
+Data fields can optionally be filtered during conversion so that only desired fields are retained in the resulting output.

-Because `json2csv` can also write to standard output (in addition to writing to file), it can also serve as a useful exploration tool for quickly exploring json data (e.g., pulling user names across all entries).
+Because `jsan` can also write to standard output, it can also serve as a useful exploration tool for quickly exploring JSON data (e.g., pulling user names across all entries).
 Output can be piped to other common command line tools (e.g., awk) as in traditional unix-like workflows.

-## Usage
+## Usage Examples

 **For usage help:**

-    json2csv --help
+    jsan --help

 **To convert the file mydata.json to results.csv:**

-    json2csv --input=mydata.json --output=results.csv
+    jsan --input=mydata.json --output=results.csv

 **To list available data fields in mydata.json:**

-    json2csv --input=mydata.json --list
+    jsan --input=mydata.json --list

 **To convert AND only keep the data fields "text" and "created_on" while writing to standard output:**

-    json2csv --input=mydata.json --keep text created_on
+    jsan --input=mydata.json --keep text created_on

 **You can also remove named data fields.
 The following will keep all fields EXCEPT "email" and "phone":**

-    json2csv --input=mydata.json --remove email phone
+    jsan --input=mydata.json --remove email phone

 **Nested JSON data fields can be accessed by using a colon.
 To keep the fields user->screen_name and user->bio->address**

-    json2csv --input=mydata.json --keep user:screen_name user:bio:address
+    jsan --input=mydata.json --keep user:screen_name user:bio:address

 **Use pipes to use the output of other commands as input:**

-    cat mydata.json | json2csv
+    cat mydata.json | jsan

 **Combine and get creative.
 Let's list all users whose screen names start with "M":**

-    cat mydata.json | json2csv -k user:screen_name | grep '^"m'
+    cat mydata.json | jsan -k user:screen_name | grep '^"m'

 **Same as above, but dump the results into a file called names.txt**

-    cat mydata.json | json2csv -k user:screen_name | grep '^"m' > names.txt
+    cat mydata.json | jsan -k user:screen_name | grep '^"m' > names.txt

 **The delimeter can optionally be set (default = ","):**

-    json2csv --delimeter=','
+    jsan --delimeter=','

+**A header with "column" names is output by default.
+Suppress with:**

+    jsan --noheader

 ## Installation